- Download our Moving to Kuala Lumpur Guide (PDF)

-The weather and greenery in Kuala Lumpur make it an ideal place for families with children.
+The weather and greenery in Kuala Lumpur make it an ideal place for families.
 With some excellent international schooling options and a host of extra-curricular activities on offer, expat families moving to Kuala Lumpur will find it an easy city in which to keep children busy and happy.

-Local attitudes to children are overwhelmingly positive and they are welcomed almost everywhere in a city that is very accepting of different cultures and faiths.
-As well as boasting some fun attractions in its own right, Kuala Lumpur is a gateway to the rest of the country and the region, where families will be spoiled for choice with beautiful beaches, jungles and other major cities to visit.
+Local attitudes to children are overwhelmingly positive and they are welcomed almost everywhere in a city that is accepting of different cultures and faiths.
+As well as boasting some fun attractions in its own right, Kuala Lumpur is a gateway to the rest of the country and the region, where families will be spoilt for choice with beautiful beaches, jungles and other exciting cities to visit.

 Activities for kids in Kuala Lumpur

-There are all sorts of activities for all children living in Kuala Lumpur.
-Weekend outings include visiting water parks, a zoo, craft centres, forest reserves, museums and science centres.
+There are all sorts of activities for children living in Kuala Lumpur.
+Possible weekend outings include visiting water parks, zoos, craft centres, forest reserves, museums and science centres.
 Parents will also find almost every sport or hobby on offer around the city.

-The excellent Malaysian Philharmonic Orchestra puts on a number of children’s concerts throughout the year and there are often good quality theatre productions aimed at the young ones.
+The excellent Malaysian Philharmonic Orchestra puts on a number of children’s concerts throughout the year known as 'family fun days' and there are often excellent theatre productions aimed at the little ones.
 Kuala Lumpur’s many malls also provide an abundance of activities, including cinemas, indoor play centres and ice skating.

-Families are spoiled for choice when it comes to weekend getaways and holidays.
-The city is home to Air Asia, meaning it’s easy and often relatively cheap for the whole family to visit local islands and other cities within the broader Southeast Asian region.
+Families also have myriad options when it comes to weekend getaways and holidays.
+As Kuala Lumpur is the home of Air Asia, it’s easy and often relatively cheap for the whole family to visit local islands and other cities within the broader Southeast Asian region.

 Environment and climate in Kuala Lumpur